 The affirmations can be very short: I am safe.
 I am secure.
 I am okay.
 We can think them or say them out loud.
 We can even tell ourselves these affirmations before we get into the car.
 Sometimes it helps to be proactive with affirmations: telling them to ourselves before the anxiety hits, or when the anxiety is very low.

 One might feel that playing music could help keep the mind occupied.
 For some, this might be the case.
 For others, the music will be added stimulus to an already overstimulating environment.
-It might help to turn off the radio when we drive – or, if we do want something to listen to, we can turn the radio to a classical music station, or create a playlist with soft, calming music.
+It might help to turn off the radio when we drive – or, if we do want something to listen to, we can turn the radio to a classical music station, open a calming app, or create a playlist with soft music.